 - Headquarters: Calgary

 The company has placed a significant focus on solar and wind energy, with 23 wind farms and 17 solar energy operations currently operational.
-Over the past 2 decades, the company has invested over $8 billion in clean energy projects.
+Over the past two decades, the company has invested over $8 billion in clean energy projects.

 Across its existing assets and those currently in development, Enbridge estimates that it will soon be able to power close to 1 million homes with renewable energy.